wp-plugins/adrotate/readme.txt

 * [i18n] New and changed localisation strings

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

+= 3.9.13 PRO =
+* AdRotate 3.7.x no longer supported for upgrades
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [fix] Responsive group output broken - reverted to previous method

 = 3.9.12 PRO =
 * AdRotate 3.7.x no longer supported for upgrades